10 Things I No Longer Buy – my shift towards minimalism | Home Sanctuary

 In the last two years my approach to home has shifted from organising my space to focusing mainly on sustainability.

 A big part of this is managing my buying habits.
-By buying less I aim to reduce the amount of resources I use, limit my waste and save myself money.
+By buying less I aim to reduce my climate change impact, limit my waste and save myself money.

 So what kinds of things have dropped off my shopping list?
 Read on to find out…